Silky sifaka: Taxonomy

 The silky sifaka was initially described in 1871 by French naturalist Alfred Grandidier in a formally published letter to French zoologist Alphonse Milne-Edwards.
 Grandidier's description was based on his own observations north of Antongil Bay in the last few months of 1870.
 He then named the species Propithecus candidus due to its white color, which he likened to that of Verreaux's sifaka (Propithecus verreauxi), but without the dark fur on its head or the ash-colored spot on the back.
 The first specimen was obtained in 1872 and provided by a "Monsieur Guinet", a planter from Sambava.
 The specimen allowed both Grandidier and Milne-Edwards to more thoroughly describe the species based on its skin, coat, and skull.
 Upon those findings, they changed the name to P. sericeus.
 Upon further review in 1875, Grandidier demoted the silky sifaka to a variety or "race" of the diademed sifaka.
 By the time German zoologist Ernst Schwarz standardized lemur taxonomy in 1931, P. sericeus had become a taxonomic synonym for the species, with the original name, Propithecus candidus, taking priority.

 Schwarz placed all sifakas into two species, the larger diademed sifaka from the eastern rainforests and the smaller Verreaux's sifaka from the dry forests and spiny forests of the west and south.
 At the time, both species comprised four subspecies, and the silky sifaka was listed as P. diadema candidus, a subspecies of the diademed sifaka.
-In his 1982 book Primates of Madagascar, anthropologist Ian Tattersall upheld this classification.
-When anthropologist Colin Groves reviewed the taxonomy in his book Primate Taxonomy in 2001, he also upheld the subspecies status of the silky sifaka because variations in fur coloration between the available specimens suggested converging similarities with the diademed sifaka's coloration.
+In his 1982 book Primates of Madagascar (book)|Primates of Madagascar, anthropologist Ian Tattersall upheld this classification.
+When anthropologist Colin Groves reviewed the taxonomy in his book Primate Taxonomy (book)|Primate Taxonomy in 2001, he also upheld the subspecies status of the silky sifaka because variations in fur coloration between the available specimens suggested converging similarities with the diademed sifaka's coloration.
 Groves later noted that the coloration of the two species did not overlap, suggesting that the populations were distinct.